mau5atron/phoenix-api/README.md

-# MyApp
+# Phoenix API

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix ecto.setup` (or just create database with mix ecto.create)
+  * Note: Be sure to configure your database password in dev.exs
+  * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Learn more
+## Docs

   * Official website: http://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html